 MS to DNP students will be granted the MS and the DNP degrees upon completion of each individual program.
 In the MS to DNP program, students will be able to select from eight (8) different master’s degree specialties, five of which include an interdisciplinary urban underserved (CU-UNITE) track.
 Past course work to be applied toward the degree will be evaluated on a case by case basis.
 The specific courses required for each MS option can be viewed on the specialty pages.
 The courses for the DNP degree can be viewed on the DNP program information page.

-The University of Colorado College of Nursing has had more than a century to establish its reputation as one of the best in the country.
+The CU College of Nursing has had more than a century to establish its reputation as one of the best in the country.
 We are known for our pioneering initiatives, including being the birthplace of the first nurse practitioner program in the world and offering online education many years before other schools.
 Four of our nurse practitioner and specialty options are ranked among the top ten in the nation, a rarity among nursing schools.

-Adult nurse practitioners provide primary care to older adolescents and adults.
+Adult gerontology nurse practitioners provide primary care to older adolescents and adults.
 Nurse practitioner students are prepared to provide safe, competent and satisfying care to their patients within the specialty.